Patricia Thompson, MD

 - Medical Oncology - American Board of Internal Medicine

 - Hematology-Oncology - University of South Florida, H. Lee Moffitt Cancer Center & Research Institute, Tampa

 Dr. Patricia Thompson defines compassion in every sense of the word.
 She welcomes her patients at Cancer Treatment Centers of America® in Newnan, Georgia, with smiles and hugs.
 She cares for them as if they were members of her own family.

-Dr. Thompson, a Medical Oncologist, takes time to sit with her patients and learn about what they are experiencing.
+Dr. Thompson, a Medical Oncologist and Medical Director of Thoracic Oncology, takes time to sit with her patients and learn about what they are experiencing.
 She listens to their concerns, answers their questions and encourages them to never lose sight of hope.

 Education is a major component of the personalized care that Dr. Thompson provides to her patients.
 She explains their diagnosis and treatment options in detail and at a level they can understand.